 In any wrongful death claim or lawsuit, the claimants must satisfy their legal burden of proof.
 Specifically, the claimant must show that the at-fault party owed their loved one a duty of reasonable care they subsequently violated.

-For example, if the claimant lost their loved one in a fatal car accident, they must demonstrate that the at-fault driver behaved negligently or recklessly under the circumstances.
-In a fatal car accident, the other driver might have violated one or more traffic laws, drove while distracted, engaged in road rage, or drove under the influence of drugs or alcohol.
+In a deadly car accident, the other driver might have violated one or more traffic laws, drove while distracted, engaged in road rage, or drove under the influence of drugs or alcohol.

 Next, the wrongful death claimant must establish that as a direct result of the other party's negligence, the fatal accident occurred and led to their loved one's untimely death.
-In other words, a causal connection must exist between the wrongful act and the deceased individual's death.

-Sometimes, a wrongful death attorney can retain one or more experts who can testify to support a wrongful death claim.
 For example, if the at-fault party's insurance company disputes fault for the fatal accident, your wrongful death lawyer can retain an accident reconstructionist to testify.

-An accident reconstructionist can piece together exactly how the accident happened by reviewing available camera footage, visiting the accident scene, speaking with witnesses, and reviewing medical records.
-The accident reconstructionist can then draft their own report about their findings and conclusions.
+The reconstructionist can then draft a report about their findings and conclusions.
 They can also testify at a legal proceeding in the case, such as a discovery deposition or civil jury trial.

 Your wrongful death attorney can lead every step in the process and retain experts who can testify in your case.
 Your lawyer can also address all your legal concerns and guide you to make intelligent, informed decisions every step of the way.

-Settling or Litigating a Wrongful Death Case
+Settling or Litigating a Wrongful Death Case in Texas

 In most wrongful death claims and lawsuits, your wrongful death attorney will deal with the at-fault party's insurance company.

 Reaching a favorable settlement in a wrongful death case is sometimes an uphill battle since most insurance companies are not truly interested in fairly compensating accident victims for their injuries.
-Rather, insurance companies want to pay out as little settlement compensation as possible in a wrongful death claim, allowing them to keep as much money in-house as possible.

 To accomplish this goal, many insurance company adjusters will contend that the accident or occurrence was not the actual cause of the deceased individual's untimely death.
-They might also argue that the deceased individual had other pre-existing medical conditions that brought about their death, as opposed to the at-fault party's wrongful act.

-Your attorney handles all dealings with insurance company representatives and all oral and written communications.
-Your attorney can also recover favorable monetary compensation in your wrongful death claim by highlighting the strengths of the case, retaining helpful experts, and, if necessary, filing civil litigation.
+Your attorney can also recover favorable monetary compensation in your wrongful death claim by highlighting the case's strengths, retaining helpful experts, and, if necessary, filing civil litigation.

-Sometimes, the threat of litigation encourages insurance company adjusters to take the case more seriously and make a favorable monetary offer.
-Litigation can cost a lot of money for everyone involved in the case, including insurance companies.
-Your wrongful death attorney can review a pending settlement offer from the insurance company and advise whether to accept the offer or consider filing a lawsuit and litigating your case in court.
+Litigating wrongful death cases can cost money for everyone involved, including insurance companies.
+Your wrongful death lawyer can review a pending settlement offer from the insurance company and advise whether to accept the offer or consider filing a lawsuit and litigating your case in court.

-Litigating a Wrongful Death Case in Court
+Litigating a Wrongful Death Action in Court

-Wrongful death litigation begins when a wrongful death lawyer files a lawsuit on the claimant's behalf in the state court system.
 However, merely filing a lawsuit in court does not guarantee that a wrongful death case will proceed to trial.
-In fact, most wrongful death lawsuits settle at some point before any trial proceedings.
+Most wrongful death lawsuits settle at some point before any trial proceedings.

 During the litigation stage of a wrongful death case, the parties will typically exchange documents, answer one another's written interrogatories, and take discovery depositions.
-In some cases, the defense attorney representing the at-fault individual or entity may schedule a discovery deposition.

 Your wrongful death attorney can prepare for your deposition and anticipate the questions the defense attorney may ask.
 Your lawyer can also attend all legal proceedings in the court with you, such as settlement conferences.

 However, your attorney can introduce other evidence, including medical records and expert testimony, to increase your chances of a favorable monetary verdict.
-The jury will then deliberate to decide the final verdict in your case.
+The jury will then deliberate to decide the final judgment in your case.

-Instead of taking your wrongful death lawsuit to trial, your attorney can pursue various alternative dispute resolution (ADR) options.
-Those options may include mediation or binding arbitration with a neutral, third-party arbitrator.
-At an arbitration proceeding, the parties will present evidence at a hearing out of court.
-The arbitrator will then decide the case's outcome within certain preset monetary parameters.
+Those options may include mediation or arbitration with a neutral, third-party arbitrator.
+At an arbitration proceeding, the parties present evidence at an out-of-court hearing.
+The arbitrator then decides the case's outcome within certain preset monetary parameters.

 Your attorney can determine whether settlement or litigation is the better option for your wrongful death case.